Trifluoperazine

 Trifluoperazine, marketed under the brand name Stelazine among others, is a typical antipsychotic primarily used to treat schizophrenia.
 It may also be used short term in those with generalized anxiety disorder but is less preferred to benzodiazepines.
 It is of the phenothiazine chemical class.
+It was approved for medical use in the United States in 1959.

 Medical uses

 Schizophrenia

-Trifluoperazine is an effective antipsychotic for people with schizophrenia.
+Trifluoperazine is an effective antipsychotic for people with schizophrenia condition.
 There is low-quality evidence that trifluoperazine increases the chance of being improved when compared to placebo when people are followed up for 19 weeks.
 There is low-quality evidence that trifluoperazine reduces the risk of relapse when compared with placebo when people are followed for 5 months.
 As of 2014 there was no good evidence for a difference between trifluoperazine and placebo with respect to the risk of experiencing intensified symptoms over a 16-week period nor in reducing significant agitation or distress.

 There is no good evidence that trifluoperazine is more effective for schizophrenia than lower-potency antipsychotics like chlorpromazine, chlorprothixene, thioridazine and levomepromazine, but trifluoperazine appears to cause more adverse effects than these drugs.

 Other

 It appears to be effective for people with generalized anxiety disorder but the benefit–risk ratio was unclear as of 2005.

-It has been experimentally used as a drug to kill eukaryotic pathogens in humans.
+It has been experimentally used as a drug to kill eukaryotic pathogens such as Balamuthia in humans.